markmcf/jump.android/Docs/Jump_Integration_Guide.md

  5. The user elects to take action
  6. The merge sign-in is started by invoking `com.janrain.android.Jump#showSignInDialog` with a merge token, or by invoking `com.janrain.android.capture.Capture.performTraditionalSignIn` with a merge token.
-    The existing identity provider of the record is retrieved with `error.captureApiError.getExistingAccountIdentityProvider()`, and the merge token with
+    Retrieve the existing identity provider of the record with `error.captureApiError.getExistingAccountIdentityProvider()`, and the merge token with
     `error.captureApiError.getMergeToken()`.